- Getting Around

 - Key transfer points and major destinations nearby (e.g., hospitals, shopping, schools, etc.)

 - Investments in each stop (shelter, concrete pads, lighting, etc.) and cost of repairs

-Following this work the team identified stops throughout the system for potential removal with the Sept.
-19, 2021 service update.
+Following this work the team identified stops throughout the system that will be closing March 20, 2022.